JoaoCostaIFG/IART/README.md

 ## Running

-To run the code execute the [main python script](python3 main.py).
-This script launches an interactive menu that will let you choose a file from the input, and the algorithm to run.
+To run the code, execute the [main python script](./main.py).
+This script launches an interactive menu that will let you choose an input file from the [input directory](./input), and which algorithm to run.

-At the end of the run, the results will optionally be displayed in the terminal: draw the solution in the terminal, output the solution as a png file, and save the results file according the specification.
+At the end of the run, the results will, optionally, be displayed in the terminal.
+You can:

+- draw the solution in the terminal
+- output the solution as a _png_ file
+- and save the results file according to the HashCode's specification.

 ### Example run